 On the many different versions of Californication

-The initial CD release of Californication features what can only be described as terrible mastering.
+The initial CD release of Californication features what can only be described as unfortunate mastering.
 It is, to put it kindly, brickwalled to hell and back.
 This means that not only have the dynamics of the audio been compromised, making every moment sound the “same” regardless of their volume, but that there also exists a heavy sheen of distortion across the whole record, especially in its busier parts.
-This is a result of work done by the mastering engineer, Vlado Meller, but also results from decisions made during the recording and mixing process.
+This is partly a result of work done by the mastering engineer, Vlado Meller, but also results from decisions made during the recording and mixing process.

 This is not news.
 The album’s horrible sound has been the subject of much debate and focus.
 It is frequently referred to as one of the worst sounding albums of all time, and is the poster child for the “loudness wars”.
 But, it did sell 16 million copies worldwide, so maybe they knew what they were doing... it's hard to say.